Policies

 Subsidized Funding

 At The Steadward Centre (TSC), accessibility is a core value.
-To enhance access to our programs for adults experiencing disability, participants can automatically qualify for reduced program registration rates in the Access program and the Functional Electrical Stimulation (FES) program.
+To enhance access to our programs, participants can automatically qualify for reduced program registration rates in the Access program and the Functional Electrical Stimulation (FES) program.

-To qualify, one of the following must be true:
+To qualify, one of the following must be true for a participant:

-Please note that to take advantage of these reduced rates, you must declare this to TSC so we can make a note in our registration software.
-If you do not contact us before you register, you will be charged the regular rate.
-You need only tell us once, then this information is stored term-to-term in our computer system.
-If your situation changes and you no longer fit the criteria for the subsidized rate, we ask you to inform us so we can update your file.
+Please note that to take advantage of these reduced rates, participants must declare this to TSC so we can make a note in our registration software.
+If participants do not contact us before registering, they will be charged the regular rate.
+If their situation changes and they no longer fit the criteria for the subsidized rate, we ask them to inform us so we can update their file.

-If you participate in other programs at TSC and would like to inquire about subsidized rates, please email infotsc@ualberta.ca or phone (780) 492-8339.
-You may be eligible for a subsidized rate if you meet the above criteria.
+If participants are involved in other programs at TSC and would like to inquire about subsidized rates, please email infotsc@ualberta.ca or phone 780-492-8339.
+They may be eligible for a subsidized rate if they meet the above criteria.